kaliber5/k5-ember-boilerplate/blueprints/k5-ember-boilerplate/files/README.md

 * `yarn lint:js` — runs `lint:ts` and `lint:eslint`.
 * `yarn lint` — runs `lint:ts`, `lint:eslint` and `lint:hbs`.
 * `yarn lint-staged` — runs `lint:eslint` and `lint:hbs` on git-staged files only, runs `lint:ts` on the whole codebase.
-* `yarn dev-prod` — runs `ember s` against the production server in development mode.
+* `yarn dev-prod` — runs `ember s` against the production server in development mode. ⚠ Must be configured in `package.json`.
-* `yarn dev-staging` — runs `ember s` against the staging server in development mode.
+* `yarn dev-staging` — runs `ember s` against the staging server in development mode. ⚠ Must be configured in `package.json`.